Ankle Biter

 Anklebiters!

-“You may be asking yourself why I don’t have a personal trainer and why this perceived persona of rich pampered girl is what I project, not who I am.
-Do you honestly think doctors, lawyers, judges, teachers or anyone else for that matter, is who they are when they’ve put on their professional garb and gone to work?
-Of course, not.
+“You may be asking yourself why I don’t have a personal trainer and why this perceived persona of a rich pampered girl is what I project, not who I am.
+Do you honestly think doctors, lawyers, judges, teachers or anyone else for that matter are who they are when they’ve put on their professional garb and gone to work?
+Of course not.
 All these professionals are people as well, and sometimes their personalities don’t jibe with their public persona.
-Doctors smoke even though they tell their patients to quit, judges cheat after ruling against those who have been caught, teacher read dirty magazines after a rough day with ankle biters, and I, Ellen Castleton, professional gold digger, like to turn outside in Delaware and Raritan Canal State Park in Princeton rather than work out with some over muscled man with an ego larger than his biceps.
-The serenity of the surrounding green leaves and gentle lapping of the water put me in much better mood than the bullying yelling of a steroidal freak.”
+Doctors smoke even though they tell their patients to quit, judges cheat after ruling against those who have been caught, teachers read dirty magazines after a rough day with ankle biters, and I, Ellen Castleton, a professional gold digger, prefer to spend time outdoors in Delaware and Raritan Canal State Park in Princeton rather than work out with an over muscle man with an ego larger than his biceps.
+The serenity of the surrounding green leaves and the gentle lapping of the water put me in a much better mood than the bullying yelling of a steroid freak.”

 “How was that?
-Kinda assistant manager-like of me, huh?”
+I was kind of an assistant manager, huh?”

 “Yeah, until you said that.”
 Chiho giggled.